eigerco/solana-spec/implementation-details.md

 When the connection with the cluster is established, the node can fully participate in the gossip - it can update the cluster with its data (push messages) and receive data from its peers through received push messages and by sending pull requests and receiving the corresponding pull responses.

+### Keeping the connection alive
+To keep the connection with other nodes, nodes must constantly exchange messages.
+Nodes in the cluster send around 30-40 pull requests per second and push messages every 7.5 seconds.
+If a node stops sending pull requests and push messages for more than 15 seconds it will be ignored by other nodes and will not receive any push messages or pull requests.
+Sending ping messages only is not enough, node needs to send push messages or pull requests at least every 15 seconds to keep the connection alive.

 ## Data management

 When a Solana node receives data from a peer it processes it in several steps: